shiriivtsan/spotinst-functions-examples/python-aws-batch/README.md

 # Connect Elastigroups with AWS Batch Queue

 This function will connect to your AWS batch queue and check the memory and vcpus that are required for the jobs waiting in the "RUNNABLE" queue.
-If those numbers are above a certain threshold it will scale up your Elasigroup.
-If there are no more jobs left in "RUNNABLE" and "RUNNING" then it will scale down your Elastigroup.
+Then it will scale your Elastigroup based on the users choice of either memory or vcpus.
+It will only change the target value and not the minimum or maximum so the group cannot scale outside of your set boundaries.

 ## Download